danielaregert/danielaregert/README.md

-- 👋 Hi, I’m @danielaregert
+- 👋 Hi, I’m Daniela Regert
 - 👀 I’m interested in technology
 - 🌱 I work in DOMO as a Frontend Pod Leader
 - 📫 How to reach me: danielaregert@gmail.com